rachellevanger/rachellevanger.com/math_contact.md

 permalink: math/contact.html
 ---

-The best way to reach me is by email, below.
+The best way to reach me is by email, at rachel.levanger@gmail.com.

 If you're looking for how to reach me at Rutgers University, [here is my info](http://www.math.rutgers.edu/people/?type=grad&id=1812).